Please update your browser

-In this video you’ll explore a CS First class as a student,
+In this video you’ll explore a CS First lesson as a student,

 Start by opening a new tab in your browser.

-Click the “sign-in” button at the top right.
+Click the “sign-in” button on the top right.

 Select “I’m a student.”

-Write down your username and password and then click “I’m done.”
+Write down your username and password, check the box, and then click “Sign in.”

 Now it’s time to explore CS First as a student.

-Watch the "Create your own Google logo" video to start coding.
+Pause this video and watch the "Create your own Google logo" activity to start coding and

 Congratulations on creating your own Google logo!